Self-expansion model: Motivation

-Measuring self-expansion motivation
+Inclusion of the other in the self

-The self-expansion model was originally established to explore the question, "Why do people develop and maintain relationships?"
-It attempts to describe people's feelings and actions in intimate relationships, therefore related research is mostly based on intimate relationships and the motivation behind the relationship.
-In 2002, Lewandowski and Aron designed the Self-expansion Questionnaire (SEQ) to explore expanding self and relationship.
-The self-expansion questionnaire (SEQ) is composed of several key components from the self-expansion model.
-It contains a total of 14 items to measure the degree of increase in the knowledge, skills, and abilities that an individual has experienced from his or her partners.
-There are three representative questions: "How much does your partner help to expand your sense of the kind of person you are?"; "How much has knowing your partner made you a better person?"; and "How much do you see your partner as a way to expand your own capabilities?".
+IOS is commonly measured with the IOS Scale, which asks respondents to select which pair of overlapping circles (like a Venn diagram) best represents their current relationship.

-Inclusion-of-other-in-self principle
+The scale has also been adapted to measure connection with family & friends, connection with a sports team & game, and connection with a community.

-The second principle of the self-expansion model is that people use close relationships to self expand by including the other in the self.
-The self is often described as the content or the knowledge of who we are.
-Others could be interpreted as individuals.
-Some studies have also found that individuals will also include groups or communities.
+A key principle of the model is that people use close relationships to self-expand by "including the other in the self" (abbreviated IOS).
+The "self" is often described as the content or the knowledge of who we are.
+"Others" could be interpreted as individuals.
+Some studies have found that individuals also include groups or communities.

 According to Aron and Aron, when entering a close relationship a person should perceive that the self and other should begin to overlap by including aspects of the other in the self.
 More specifically, after people include others into themselves, they feel that they have the same resources, ideas, and identity as others, and they will think that the resources, ideas, and identity that others have gained or lost are also what they have gained or lost.
 These new resources lead to greater inclusion of the other in the self by also incorporating the other's perspectives and identities in the self.

 Aron, Aron, Tudor and Nelson conducted several classic studies that scientifically demonstrated that we include the other in the self.